very-cool-name/blog-from-scratch/part_i.md

 }
 ```

-You may already see the problem - right now we can place any type `T` inside our storage.Anyway let's for now continue with implementing ther rest of the interface.
+You may already see the problem - right now we can place any type `T` inside our storage.
+Anyway let's for now continue with implementing ther rest of the interface.
 This and other problems will become obvious and we'll fix them along the way, I promise.

 Next, how do we get the value back from `Variant`?